netsamir/coop/README.md

 >   only authenticates with the authorization server, the resource
 >   owner's credentials are never shared with the client.

-Of course, this is what we want to do.
-The course provided by the Univerity allows use another type of Authorization grant: `Client Credentials`.

 ## Protocol Endpoints

 >   The authorization process utilizes two authorization server endpoints